JulieMahto/Pizza_Sales_Report/README.md

 ##  Problems at hand
 We need to address the Problems by getting the answers to the following questions:

 1. **What days and times do we tend to be busiest?
-How can we optimize staff scheduling and inventory management based on peak hours?**
+How can we optimize operations during peak hours?**

 2. **How many pizzas are we making during peak periods?
-Should we consider expanding production capacity or introducing special offers during off-peak hours?**
+How can we expand production capacity accordingly?**

 3. **What are our best and worst-selling pizzas?
-Should we discontinue or modify underperforming pizzas and promote top-selling ones more aggressively?**
+Should we discontinue or modify underperforming pizzas?**

 4. **What's our average order value?
 Can we introduce bundle deals or upselling strategies to increase order value?**